Sign In

 Rights ESA Owners Have in New York

 ESA owners in New York benefit from several legal protections, primarily in housing, where they cannot be discriminated against due to their reliance on an ESA.
-They retain the right to live with their ESAs despite no-pet policies in housing and are not liable for extra fees that are typical for pet owners.
+They retain the right to live with their ESA despite no-pet policies in housing and are not liable for extra fees that are typical for pet owners.

 Limits on ESA Protections and Common Restrictions

-Significantly, ESAs are not granted unimpeded access to public areas, workplaces, or transportation in the same way that service animals are, restricting where they can accompany their owner.
+Significantly, ESA are not granted unimpeded access to public areas, workplaces, or transportation in the same way that service animals are, restricting where they can accompany their owner.
 Additionally, owners may face limitations based on specific building or airline policies, particularly given the changing landscape of ESA regulations post-2021.

 Penalties for Fraud or Misrepresentation